Characters of the Marvel Cinematic Universe: M–Z: Mephisto

 Mephisto (portrayed by Sacha Baron Cohen) is a powerful extra-dimensional demon who manipulates humans into forming pacts with him.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart (2025).
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart (2025).

+Bill Metzger

+William "Bill" Metzger (portrayed by Tramell Tillman) is the head of the Department of Damage Control (DODC) by 2028 who is policing superpowered individuals.
+Following a breakout at the DODC facility, Metzger enlists Spider-Man's help in dealing with an invisible threat that only he can sense and to which he is immune thanks to his powers.
+Upon discovering that the threat was the mutant Jean Grey, and with Spider-Man's help, Metzger subdued and imprisoned her at the Damage Control Detention Facility.
+Metzger and the DODC were conducting the same experiments they had on Jean's sister, Sara, and Jean's powers, fueled by rage, developed and overwhelmed Metzger and his subordinates.
+However, Spider-Man prevented Grey from killing Metzger in revenge, and Metzger disappeared after the conflict.

+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day (2026).

 Proxima Midnight

 Proxima Midnight (voiced and faced by Carrie Coon, motion-captured by Monique Ganderton) is Thanos' adopted daughter.
 She joined her father in his quest for the six Infinity Stones, initially attacked the Statesman with her brothers, helping to kill the Asgardians aboard to retrieve the Space Stone.
 While attempting to claim the Mind Stone, she and Corvus Glaive attack Wanda Maximoff and Vision, but are repelled by Steve Rogers, Sam Wilson, and Natasha Romanoff.
 During a second attempt at the Mind Stone, Proxima fights Romanoff and Okoye, but is ultimately killed by Maximoff.
 A past version of Midnight from 2014 travels through time with Thanos's forces to stop the Avengers from foiling his plans.
 However, they are all disintegrated when Tony Stark uses the Infinity Gauntlet.

-As of 2025, the character has appeared in one project: the film Avengers: Infinity War.
+As of 2026, the character has appeared in one project: the film Avengers: Infinity War.
 Alternate universe variants of Midnight appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...?.